 6. Keep Your Favoritism Quiet

 Every business leader has favorites.
 It’s only natural.
-But giving certain employees special treatment is a loyalty killer.
+But giving individual employees special treatment is a loyalty killer.
 Yes, some employees may be more integral to the company’s success.
 But wouldn’t you want all of your employees to reach this status?
 You can only make this happen by showing that you value them equally.

 The solution is being completely transparent in your decision-making.
 They might not be thrilled with your decision.
 But they’ll be more likely to accept it if they understand the logic behind it.